npm is an amazing thing, and I want my mom to know why.

 @zeke_in_http is a Twitter account from which I tweet life events in the form of HTTP status codes.
 I built this website as a cheatsheet for that account.

 My girlfriend collects vintage clothing to sell on her Etsy store.
 I designed and built a standalone storefront website for the store that fetches listings using the Etsy API and displays them neatly on a single page.

-Heroku is a platform designed to simplify the once-arduous task of deploying, running, and scaling web applications.
-I've worn many hats at Heroku, including designer, engineer, product manager, and evangelist.
+Heroku is a platform that simplifies the once-arduous task of deploying, running, and scaling web applications.
+I wore many hats at Heroku, including designer, engineer, product manager, and evangelist.
 I designed and implemented a full redesign of addons.heroku.com, Heroku's marketplace for cloud infrastructure providers, as well as other web properties like blog.heroku.com and help.heroku.com.
-For the past year, I've spent most of my time working to improve the Node.js development experience on Heroku, by rewriting the build process from scratch, creating the semver.io microservice for resolving Node versions, writing documentation and blog posts, answering support tickets, and representing the company by speaking at conferences and mentoring at meetups.
+In my last year with the company, I spent most of my time improving the Node.js development experience on Heroku by rewriting the build process from scratch, creating the semver.io microservice for resolving Node versions, writing documentation and blog posts, answering support tickets, and representing the company by speaking at conferences and mentoring at meetups.

 Wordnik is a Bay Area-startup devoted to words and language.
 While at Wordnik, I designed, built, and maintained the high-traffic wordnik.com website, and also created Swagger, a specification and tool for documenting, visualizing, and experimenting with web-based APIs.